m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 you can get away with supporting only one Scala major version, and at that point you can stick with the wonderful Maven.
-Just enable the maven scala plugin (and m2eclipse-scala if using eclipse) and you're good to go, with all the
+Just enable the maven scala plugin (and m2eclipse-scala if using eclipse) and you're good to go, with declarative builds, well-documented configuration, and perfect, instant IDE integration.

 ## Notes